confluentinc/ksql/docs/reference/serialization.md

 `TIMESTAMP` typed data is serialized as a `long` value indicating the Unix epoch time in milliseconds.
 `TIME` typed data is serialized as an `int` value indicating the number of milliseconds since the beginning of the day.
 `DATE` typed data is serialized as an `int` value indicating the number of days since the Unix epoch.
-`BYTES` typed data is serialized as a Base64 encoded string value.
+`BYTES` typed data is serialized as a Base64-encoded string value.

 ### JSON